andrewkern/bio399/bio399_syllabus_2020.md

 for the final project might be like: creating a phylogenetic tree of a SARS-CoV-2 and interpreting it, doing simulations of the SIR model, developing a classifier to differentiate genetic variation, etc..
 This should be fun, not a slog.

+## Class Courtesy
+This is going to be key to the success of this Zoom format.
+Please "arrive" on time ready to be engaged.
+Ask questions if you did not hear or understand something.
+Classroom courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, culture, religion, politics, sexual orientation, gender, gender variance, and nationalities.
+Class rosters are provided to the instructor with the student's legal name.
+I will gladly honor your request to address you by an alternate name or gender pronoun.
+Please advise me of this preference early in the quarter (or before) so that I may address you properly.
+Our classroom is a learning environment, and as such should be a safe, inclusive and respectful place.
+Being respectful also includes using preferred pronouns for your classmates.
+Disrespecting fellow students as well as combative approaches, tones and/or actions are not acceptable.
+Please make me aware if there are classroom dynamics that impede your (or someone else’s) full engagement.

 ## Students with Disabilities
 I strongly encourage students with disabilities, including "invisible" disabilities like chronic diseases, learning disabilities, and psychiatric disabilities to discuss with me as soon as possible what appropriate accommodations might be helpful to them.
+You are also encouraged to contact the Accessible Education Center in 164 Oregon Hall at 541-346-1155 or uoaec@uoregon.edu.

 ---------------------------------------------------------------------------------------------------------